 Instructions

-- Pull 2 tablespoons of lilac blossoms off of the stem.
+- Gently pull about 2 tablespoons of lilac flowers off the stem.

-- Steep lilac blossoms in hot water for 5 minutes.
+- Steep the flowers in hot water for 5 minutes.

-- Sprinkle 2-3 blossoms over the tea for the typical lilac scent.
+- Sprinkle 2-3 flowers over the finished tea for the typical lilac scent.

 🍽 Recipe